gophergala2016/rex/README.md

 - The framework intended to work across all mobile and TV platforms.
 Android TV is just the best existing option.
-With Apple TV now supporting custom apps and as Go support on that device mature look forward to working demos built for that platform as well.
+With Apple TV now supporting custom apps and as Go support on that device matures look forward to working demos built for that platform as well.

 - Game servers automatically bind the message bus to a port and make themselves